Share the Gospel

 Body Mode: Inviting Someone Into Christian Community

 Body mode evangelism is simply inviting someone who does not share your Christian faith to a gathering of Christians.
-You are giving them an opportunity to experience what we refer to as the body of Christ.
+You are giving them an opportunity to experience what is referred to as the body of Christ.

 You can practice body mode evangelism by inviting someone from one of your ponds to join a church service or worship night.
 Christmas or Easter services are often a great opportunity to do this, but there is no reason to limit yourself to those special events.